gtiley/RBG-Networks/schedule.md

 * Royal Botanic Gardens Edinburgh (14-16 November)

 Participation in the workshop is free, but participants must bring their own laptop.
 Some basic software and libraries should be installed in advance to use the time effectively, with instructions posted [here]({{site.baseurl}}/pre-workshop).
-We are working with institutions to use their clusters to remove barriers to participation, but individuals can work from their own computers if preferred.
+We are working with the UK Crop Diversity HPC to remove potential barriers to participation, but individuals can work from their own computers if preferred.

 <!--
 |Time       |Module                                             |Slides                                                              |